CLI Reference

 --builder.enabled

---builder.private_key <PRIVATE_KEY>
+--builder.private-key <PRIVATE_KEY>

 Private key for the builder used to update PBH nullifiers